 Create an object to apply a regex repeatedly to a given string: Some regex libraries, such as Java’s java.util.regex package, use a separate pattern matcher object to apply a regex to a particular subject string, instead of using the regex object created by the function above.
 Explicitly creating and using this object, instead of using one of the convenience functions that create and discard it behind the scenes, makes repeatedly applying the same regex to the same string more efficient.
 This way you can find all regex matches in the string, rather than just the first one.

 Use regex object to ...: This series of functions creates and uses a regex object to perform its task.
 The results of these functions are identical to the results of the similarly named functions already described above.
 The advantage of these functions over the ones above, is that you can reuse the same regex object to use a given regular expression more than once.
-For the second and following invocations, you obviously only copy and paste the part of the code snippet that uses the regex object into your source code.
+The snippets do include the code that creates the regex object.
+When using multiple such snippets with the same regex, you would omit that part of the code from the second snippet.

 These functions are available for database languages (various flavors of SQL).

-Select rows in which a column is/cannot (partially) matched by the regex: SQL code for selecting rows from a database checking for a regex match on a certain column.
+Select rows in which a column is/cannot (partially) matched by the regex: SQL statement for selecting rows from a table checking for a regex match on a certain column.
 Only those rows where the column does/doesn’t match the regex are returned.

-Select rows in which a column is/cannot entirely matched by the regex: SQL code for selecting rows from a database checking for a regex match on a certain column.
+Select rows in which a column is/cannot entirely matched by the regex: SQL statement for selecting rows from a table checking for a regex match on a certain column.
 Anchors are added to the regex to require it to match the column’s value entirely.
 Only those rows where the column does/doesn’t match the regex are returned.

 Comment with RegexBuddy’s regex tree: A series of comment lines with the regular expression “as is” (not converted to a string or operator) and the regex tree from the Create panel in RegexBuddy.